jayk4/Funny-Project/README.md

-This is private personal hompage buid.
+This is private personal hompage build.